Theresia (video game): Dear Martel

 Though they finally managed to create the vaccine, the place was stormed by soldiers.
 The staff tried to tell them that they now had a cure, the soldiers were relentless and used flamethrowers to massacre all the children and many of the staff.
 The doctor managed to hide with Martel, but was separated from Maylee.
 She ultimately survived, going on to try and create more of the vaccine as shown in Dear Emile's story.

 When everything was over, the doctor and Martel left their hiding places.
-A disheveled and slightly-bloody Martel stepped on and killed an insect without realizing it.
+A disheveled and slightly bloody Martel stepped on and killed an insect without realizing it.
 The doctor, who was unknowingly suffering from Epicari himself, snaps from this sight and strangles her.
 He buries her amongst the red flowers she had grown outside the orphanage.
 Knowing he will soon forget, the doctor leaves the notes and journal entries to remind him what he has done.
 He also sets up the traps and writes the messages on the wall, as a way to punish himself for what he has done.

-After getting the vaccine and remembering everything, the doctor desperately tries to dig up Martel's body but cannot find it.
+The game ends with the protagonist obtaining the vaccine and getting back his memories.
+After exiting the orphanage, he desperately tries to dig up Martel's body but cannot find it.
 He is happened upon by Maylee, who talks with him.

-Other games
+Sequel

 A sequel to the original game, entitled Theresia II: Dear Lizst, was released in Japan for mobile phones.
-It became inaccessible in 2012.
+Little is known about the sequel, and the game is widely considered to be lost media.

+It was removed from app stores in 2012 along with other versions of Theresia, when WorkJam closed down.

+Development and Release

+Theresia was developed by the Japanese company WorkJam, which was most notable for the Jake Hunter series.
+It was first announced on February 11, 2008, set to be published by Arc System Works in Japan.
+It was speculated that the game would be localized for North America upon announcement.